tr4l/defcon/content/_index.md

 ---

-# Not so documented syntax
+# Not so documented syntax (only one command per line)

-Actual syntax
+Actual syntax (need to be at the start of a new line)
 ```
 echo "::workflow-command parameter1={data},parameter2={data}::{command value}"
 ```

-Previous syntax
+Previous syntax (can start anywhere in the line)
 ```
 echo "##[workflow-command parameter1={data},parameter2={data}]{command value}"
 ```